cerner/fhir.cerner.com/content/authorization/application-registration-prerequisites.md

 **Example:**
 cerner-client-id=bxdcd0ff-5der-4c15-b2tf-r28b105aa845

-where value = Cerner-issued client identifier for your application
+Where `value` is the Cerner-issued client identifier for your application.
-    in the case when multiple apps are registered for the same domain, cerner-client-ids will be stored in the same TXT record in the format:
+In the case that multiple apps are registered for the same eTLD+1 domain, multiple TXT records can be added each with the `cerner-client-id` for a specific application.
+For example:

-    "cerner-client-id={value 1}"
+    "cerner-client-id={value1}"
-    "cerner-client-id={value 2}"
+    "cerner-client-id={value2}"
     ...
-    "cerner-client-id={value N}"
+    "cerner-client-id={valueN}"

 ### Steps to Verify Your Application's Compliance